If you feel that your property's flood zone designation is incorrect, you may request a Map Amendment from FEMA.

 - If a property is in or adjacent to a designated floodplain or is adjacent to a stream, building permits cannot be issued until a review is conducted to determine the FEMA/County construction requirements for that structure.

-- All flood elevation certificate elevations are subject to verification on a random basis.
+- All flood elevation certificate elevations are subject to verification.

 These requirements are in addition to the requirements listed in the Zoning Resolution of Montgomery County Tennessee, Article IV, Section 17.